 Securities legislation requires the disclosure of compensation received by each "Named Executive Officer" of the Company for the three most recently completed financial years.
 National Instrument 51-102 - Continuous Disclosure Obligations defines an "Executive Officer" of a reporting issuer, being an individual who is (a) a chair, vice-chair or president; (b) a vice-president in charge of a principal business unit, division or function including sales, finance or production; or (c) an officer of any of its subsidiaries who performed a policy-making function in respect of the reporting issuer.
-Form 51-102F6 - Statement of Executive Compensation states (a) "Chief Executive Officer" or "CEO" means each individual who acted as chief executive officer of the Company or acted in a similar capacity, for any part of the most recently completed financial officer of the Company or acted in a similar capacity, for any part of the most recently completed financial officer of the Company or acted in a similar capacity, for any part of the most recently completed financial year; (c) "Named Executive Officer" or "NEO" means the following individuals: (i) a CEO; (ii); a CFO; (iii) each of the Company's three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was, individually, more than \$150,000 for that financial year; and (iv) any individual who would be a NEO for whom disclosure would have been provided under (iii) except that the individual was not serving as an officer of the Company at the end of the most recently completed financial year.
+Form 51-102F6 - Statement of Executive Compensation states (a) "Chief Executive Officer" or "CEO" means each individual who acted as chief executive officer of the Company or acted in a similar capacity, for any part of the most recently completed financial year; (b) "Chief Financial Officer" or "CFO" means each individual who served as chief financial officer of the Company or acted in a similar capacity, for any part of the most recently completed financial year; (c) "Named Executive Officer" or "NEO" means the following individuals: (i) a CEO; (ii); a CFO; (iii) each of the Company's three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was, individually, more than \$150,000 for that financial year; and (iv) any individual who would be a NEO for whom disclosure would have been provided under (iii) except that the individual was not serving as an officer of the Company at the end of the most recently completed financial year.